 Virgo Season: The Ritual of the Harvest

-Virgo season, ruled by Mercury, arrives at the edge of the summer, a time when the Earth begins to shift our focus towards the coming transitions of Autumn, and asking us to say goodbye to the long, warm days of summer.
+Virgo season, ruled by Mercury, arrives at the edge of the summer, a time when the Earth begins to shift our focus towards the coming transitions of Autumn.

 Virgo and the Earth Element